Jash96/liquidity_pool_arbi/README.md

 ## What each file contains with regardst to the test questions:

 - To see the data structs of pool status and the implemented add_liquidity, remove_liquidity and swap functions that maintains the status data in memory, you will need to run 'LP_functions.py'
-- To see the arbitrage calculation logic (excluding non-blocking mode) where you get the ETH amount needed for arbitrage and profit in ETH from the arbitrage, you will need to run the 'arbitrage_calculation_logic.py'
+- To see the arbitrage calculation logic (excluding non-blocking mode) where you get the ETH amount needed for arbitrage and profit in ETH from the arbitrage, you will need to run the 'arbitrage_calculation_logic.py' Note: it repeats 2 arbitrages across 4 pools 100 times.
+To assess the correctness of each arbitrage, wait for it to run and see each output as the values.
 - Test cases to simulate user's swap transactions can be accessed from 'swap_method.py'
 - The non-blocking mode calculation attempt is in 'non_block_calculation.py' using threading
 - Lastly, my initial working and testing grounds was done on a Jupyter notebook and all of this can be seen in the 'testing_ground_arbitrage_uniswap.ipynb'